m4ur1n0/CS340-Python-Web-Server/README.md

 # Python-Web-Server
-*'Languages' section is lying, this is mostly programmed in python, there just happen to be 4 html files.
+*'Languages' section is lying, this is mostly programmed in python, there just happen to be 4 html files, one of which is the file for the RFC 2616 webpage, which is large.

 Simple implementation of a web server in python.
 This project was really fun and it taught me a huge amount about http and using the sockets module in python.